Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 ### Parameters
 1. Service Account Credentials (Vault) **Required if not in settings** - The credentials to use for authenticating to the google cloud API.
-2. Project (Autocomplete) **Required if not in settings** - The project to launch the new VM inside.
+2. Project (Autocomplete) **Required if not in settings** - The project to launch the new VM inside. **You need access to the "Cloud Resource Manager API" to use autocomplete in this parameter!**
 3. Name (String) **Required** - The name of the VM instance to launch.
 4. Description (Text) **Optional** - The description of the VM instance.
 5. Region (Autocomplete) **Required** - The Region of the zone to launch the new VM inside.